hitoshi-watase/sercrod/docs/reference/directives/global.md

 #### Summary

-`*global` executes one or more JavaScript statements with side effects that write into Nablla’s shared data or the JavaScript global object.
+`*global` executes one or more JavaScript statements with side effects that write into Sercrod’s shared data or the JavaScript global object.
 Unlike `*let`, it does not create a local scope for children; instead, it updates existing data or `globalThis` and then continues rendering.

 Use `*global` when you need to:

-- Update shared Nablla data from inside a template, especially from nested components.
+- Update shared Sercrod data from inside a template, especially from nested components.
-- Bridge Nablla with traditional global scripts or libraries by writing to `window` / `globalThis`.
+- Bridge Sercrod with traditional global scripts or libraries by writing to `window` / `globalThis`.

 Important points:

 - `*global` does not remove its own attribute.
 Its expression is evaluated on every render of the element.
 - Write targets are chosen dynamically:
-  - If the key already exists in Nablla data (`this._data`), that data is updated.
+  - If the key already exists in Sercrod data (`this._data`), that data is updated.
   - Otherwise the key is created on `globalThis` (for example `window` in a browser).